antonig/qbasic/README.md

 ![3dvesa](https://github.com/user-attachments/assets/f06642c5-ab30-4da4-ab13-2198eac73eea)

 REVERSI2.BAS An old code by Microsoft based on the classic board game, updated by me.
-SCREEN 12 (originally used modes 10, 9, 2 or 3).
+I made it SCREEN 12 (originally it used modes 10, 9, 2 or 3).
 No more black background on texts.
 Pieces flicker at move or flip so you can follow the move.
 Crashes in expert mode solved (the original programmer coded as if QB had shortcut evaluation of expresions...).
 Updated help and menu options.

 ![reversi](https://github.com/user-attachments/assets/3632aa87-4409-4e48-b85c-1738cf391fc0)